 Jacket Potatoes…Easy to do and will fill you up…If you have an oven at work then in your break pop one in the oven it will then be ready and waiting at lunchtime all you need to do is add your topping and… take a portion of chilli, baked beans, cheese, coleslaw, sweetcorn, caramelised onions and mushrooms to work and there you are lunch on the go…What is your favourite topping?

-My favourite topping is chilli be it meat or vegetarian one or cheese and coleslaw if it isn’t too cold that is more of a spring/summer topping for me…
+My favourite topping is chilli be it meat or vegetarian chilli or cheese and coleslaw if it isn’t too cold as that is more of a spring/summer topping for me…

-Soup is also very good...You make a batch at home and freeze in portions it just needs reheating or take it in a thermos flask…
+Soup is also very good...You make a batch at home and freeze it in portions it just needs reheating or take it to work in a thermos flask…

 Yesterday I made a lovely mushroom soup …a new recipe and it needs tweaking my little taste tester told me what I needed to do….lol